-The purpose of the proposal is to utilise a large site for the purposes of an integrated residential development, being a residential development on a site greater than 2,000m including supporting communal facilities.
-Private communal facilities are provided (community building, Multi Use Games Area, covered outdoor BBQ area, petanque, bush and recreational area with nature based play activities incorporated as per the Visitor Solutions report included as Appendix N.

-The proposal seeks to fill a gap in the market in Whangaparaoa, by supplying 59 new units designed as modern and maintainable housing, with some units intended to be marketed within the affordable housing price bracket, and offering a variety of housing typologies to suit different needs and demographics.
+The purpose of the proposal is to utilise a large site for the purposes of an integrated residential development on a site greater than 2,000m2 including supporting communal facilities (community building, Multi Use Games Area, covered outdoor BBQ area, petangue, bush and recreational area with nature based play activities incorporated as per the Visitor Solutions report included as Appendix N).
+The proposal seeks to fill a gap in the market in Whangaparaoa, by supplying 59 new modern and maintainable units, with some units intended to be marketed as affordable, and offering a variety of housing typologies to suit different needs and demographics.
 The proposal has undergone extensive design revision and iterations.
-The original proposal comprised 72 dwellings, comprising 44 two-bedroom units, and 28 three-bedroom units, and fewer community facilities.
-However, after discussions and pre-application meetings with the Council, as well as advice from the engineers regarding retaining and earthworks requirements for the proposed 72 dwellings, the applicant worked with the architect, planners and urban designer to reduce the scope of proposed intensity, and rework the design of the proposal.
-This resulted in a lower density development, reducing the number of dwellings to 59, and being able to include a greater variety of houses including four-bedroom dwellings and duplexes.
-The applicant was happy with this proposal, reducing the scale of earthworks and retaining required thus resulting in less intensive works, and enabling a more balanced design as well as enhanced landscaping opportunities to soften the impact of the proposed built form.
-It also provided space for additional recreational facilities to be incorporated in the design, as it was after the reduction in number of proposed dwellings that the additional recreation facilities including the petanque area, the barbecue area, and community building were added to the development.
+The original proposal comprised 72 dwellings (44 two-bedroom units, 28 three-bedroom units, and fewer community facilities).
+However, after discussions and pre-application meetings with Council, and advice from the engineers regarding retaining and earthworks requirements, the applicant worked with the architect, planners and urban designer to reduce the scope of proposed intensity, and rework the design of the proposal.
+This resulted in a lower density development (59 dwellings), and being able to include a greater variety of houses (incl. four-bedroom dwellings and duplexes).
+The applicant was happy with reducing the scale of earthworks and retaining required thus resulting in less intensive works, and enabling a more balanced design and enhanced landscaping opportunities to soften the impact of the built form.
+It also added recreational facilities such as the petangue area, the barbecue area, and community building.

-The Applicant and the expert team consider that the new proposal adequately balances an achievable scale of intensity, with sufficient variety of housing typologies, additional recreational and communal facilities, and enhancement of landscaping, as well as reducing the volume of earthworks and retaining required.
+The new proposal adequately balances scale of intensity, variety of housing typologies, additional recreational and communal facilities, and enhancement of landscaping, as well as reducing the volume of earthworks and retaining required.

 The dwellings are proposed to be a mix of 2 level units (27) and 3 level units (32).
-Every unit will have a space to park a car, this may be a garage or a separate car park.
+Every unit will have a space to park a car (a garage or a separate car park).
 The three level units are primarily located away from the peripheral interface boundaries to existing sites.

-The proposed architectural plan is shown below and included in Appendix D prepared by Patterson Cullen Archaus Architects.
-This has been a design lead project prepared with multi-disciplinary input from urban design, traffic, engineering, economic, and community facility experts.
+The proposed architectural plan, included in Appendix D, was prepared by Patterson Cullen Archaus Architects.
+This has been a design lead project prepared with multidisciplinary input from urban design, traffic, engineering, economic, and community facility experts.
 Private reserve areas are shown where residents can recreate or gather, providing a communal facility of benefit to the neighbourhood.
 The architectural plans are still undergoing minor amendments and we anticipate some revision to small details.

-The landscape concept for the proposal has been prepared by Mike Rogan at SOLA, attached as Appendix E.
+The landscape concept for the proposal is attached as Appendix E.